 Written by Jonny Gordon Wednesday, 18 July 2018 12:28

 Visit Edinburgh and experience the world famous Festival!

-Festival season is well underway in Edinburgh and it’s almost time for the launch of the largest of the bunch - The Edinburgh Fringe Festival.
-The largest arts and culture festival in the world The Fringe sees thousands of performers flock to the city each year for three weeks.
+Festival season is underway in Edinburgh and it’s almost time for the launch of the largest of the bunch - The Edinburgh Fringe Festival.
+The largest arts and culture festival in the world, The Fringe, sees thousands of performers flock to the city each year for three weeks.
 The award-winning shows, fantastic performers and amazing venues make the festival unique and incredibly successful.

-Celebrating its 70th anniversary this year the Fringe is a month long programme of events including physical theatre, comedy, cabaret and dance which take place in theatres and concert halls across the city.
-You are absolutely spoilt for choice at the festival - In 2016 alone the Fringe included 3,269 shows, which resulted in the selling of 2.7 million tickets (View the - annual review for more info on the 2017 festival).
+Recently celebrating its 70th anniversary the Fringe Festival is a month long programme of events including physical theatre, comedy, cabaret and dance which take place in theatres and concert halls across the city.
+You are absolutely spoilt for choice at the festival - In 2017 alone the Fringe included 3,398 shows, which resulted in the selling of 2.7 million tickets (View the - annual review for more info on the 2017 festival).
 There is certainly something for everyone.

 History of the Festival

 The festival was established in 1947 as an alternative to the 'high arts' of the Edinburgh International Festival and has continued to grow each year.
 It's now hugely famous across the world and it draws many visitors to the city in the summer.
-It's worth noting that getting to Edinburgh at this time of year can be difficult as flights and trains get booked up really early (and are expensive), so it’s best to plan your trip well in advance.
+Recently there has been an increase in drama performances, however comedy, dance and music are all still heavily featured.

 Often confused for the Edinburgh International Festival, The Fringe is actually a separate event, albeit one which runs at the same time.
 The main difference in the events is the programming policies.
 Invites only are allowed to participate in the International Festival whereas there is no selection process for The Fringe and anyone can put forward a piece of work for inclusion.